- Board member of the American Civil Liberties Union’s Oakland County (Michigan) chapter

 - Works closely with the Center for Constitutional Rights

-On September 11, 2007, Akeel spoke at an MSU event titled “Hope Not Hate: The Future of U.S.-Muslim World Relations.”
+On September 11, 2007, Akeel spoke at an MSU conference titled “Hope Not Hate: The Future of U.S.-Muslim World Relations.”
 Co-sponsored by the University’s Muslim Students Association and Americans for Informed Democracy, this event aimed to develop “a comprehensive strategy towards more positive relations between the United States and the Muslim World, instead of relations based on fear and misunderstanding.”
 Other guest speakers included Rosina Hassoun and Mohammed Ayoob.